 Areas of Specialization: Applied microeconomics, Food and Health Economics, Labor Economics

-Job Market Paper: Minimum Wage and Food Manufacturing Industry
+Job Market Paper: Minimum Wage Impacts on Labor Market Outcomes in the U.S. Food Manufacturing Industry

 Dahye Kim is a Ph.D. candidate in the Department of Agricultural, Food, and Resource Economics at Michigan State University.
 With a bachelor’s degree in commerce from the University of Melbourne, Australia, and a master's degree in economics from Korea University, South Korea, Dahye has cultivated a strong academic foundation in the field.
 Prior to pursuing her Ph.D., Dahye had the valuable opportunity to work for the Korea Rural Economic Institute (KREI) and the Korea Food Industry Association (KFIA).
 These experiences provided her with invaluable insights into the practical aspects of the agricultural and food industries, further enriching her understanding of the field.

 Dahye is passionate about applying rigorous economic analysis to real-world issues in the agricultural and food sectors, with the aim of making a positive impact in the field.
 Her research interests revolve around consumer and labor economics, and she delves into these areas extensively in her dissertation.

 In her dissertation, Dahye explores the economic impacts of market changes in the agri-food system.
 In the first essay, by analyzing consumer behavior towards novel food products, her research provides valuable insights into market potential, informing effective marketing strategies and guiding product development.
 In the second essay, her investigation of the impact of minimum wage policies on the food manufacturing industry sheds light on labor market dynamics and their implications for job security and food security.
 In the third essay, her exploration of the effectiveness of the H-2A visa program offers insights into addressing labor issues in the agricultural sector.